Q. Why should I hire an Immigration Consultant?

 Furthermore, as an International student in Canada, you will have access to

-continuous representation and a wealth of information should you decide to
+representation and a wealth of information should you decide to

-change programs, course of study, and institution of study, throughout your
+course of study, and institution of study, throughout your

 academic career in Canada.